August 9-12, 2018

 Friday, August 10, 2018

-10:45 Keynote Address: Michael Spezio, "Empathy in Virtuous Community: Insights from Computational, Cognitive, and Brain Sciences"
+10:45 Keynote Address: Michael Spezio, "Value in Virtuous Community: Insights about Valuing the Self and Other from Computational Cognitive and Brain Sciences"

 Response: Antje Jackelén

-19:00 Film and Reception: Cosmos and Creation: A Twelfth-Century Model
+20:00 Lecture and Film – Cosmos and Creation: A Twelfth-Century Model

 Saturday, August 11, 2018